-We predict three exciting impacts for university technology transfer advocates:
+We expect three exciting opportunities for university innovation ecosystems:

 1. More sponsored research agreements (SRAs).

 As corporate investment in internal R&D falls, the need for research is still there.
 From basic research to specific research needs, corporate technology scouts will turn to SRAs to find the next great breakthrough.
 Building relationships with research labs is becoming more and more essential for industry.
-Research labs and TTOs, take note.
+Research labs and tech transfer offices (TTOs), take note.

 2. More interest in licensing university technologies.

 For smaller universities and research institutions, it isn’t always easy to get industry’s attention.
 However, these days even the world’s leading companies need to expand their networks to find the best technologies.
-That means more networking with technology transfer offices, inventors, and spin-offs.
-(To help your institution’s inventors prepare for meetings with tech scouts, check out our post on how to impress tech watch.)
+That means more networking with researchers, TTOs, spin-outs, and startups.
+(To help your institution’s researchers prepare for meetings with industry tech scouts, check out our post on how to impress tech watch.)